Robelyn Garcia: High school

 Garcia played at five different high schools; she had a high scoring game of 56 points while playing six-on-six basketball in Oklahoma.
 She also played two years for Wichita East High School and was an all-state player at Elkhart High School in Elkhart, Kansas, where she led her team in scoring.
 Garcia played on two All-Star teams her senior year including the Kansas vs Texas All-Star Challenge.
-In addition, she was the leading scorer in The Boot Hill High School All-State game in 1983.
+In addition, she was the leading scorer in the Boot Hill High School All-State game in 1983.
 Garcia also played softball, soccer, volleyball, ran cross country and track and field in high school.

 College career

-Garcia's collegiate career began with high scoring games of 46 and 40 points in her first year as a college player.
+Garcia's collegiate career began with high-scoring games of 46 and 40 points in her first year as a college player.
 She was a Region NJCAA All-American and led the nation in scoring as a freshman, averaging 31.5 points per game before the implementation of the three-point line in the college game.
 Many of her points came from beyond what would have been the three-point arc.
-She is the career all-time leading scorer at Dodge City College after scoring 1,298 points in just two years and has held this title for over 39 years.
+She is the career all-time leading scorer at Dodge City College after scoring 1,298 points in just two years and has held this title since 1985.
 "At Dodge City, Garcia earned All-America honors and was ranked as one of the top junior college swing guards in the country when she averaged 28 points and five rebounds per game as a sophomore in 1984–85.
 She ranked as the nation's fourth-leading scorer as a sophomore."
 Garcia played at the University of Nebraska her junior year and Friends University her senior year where she averaged 20 points per game and led her team and league in assists.
 She was a unanimous KCAC First-Team selection and NAIA Region All-Star her senior year.
 Friends University Lady Falcons won the KCAC conference and made the NAIA National Tournament.
 Her Friends University Hall of Fame Coach Jim Littell, former head coach at Oklahoma State University and current assistant at Wichita State University, said "She's the greatest offensive talent I have ever coached.
 Passing, scoring, handling the ball."

 Garcia was a multi-sport athlete in college; she also played softball, soccer, ran cross country and track.
 She was honored in May 2015 with her induction into the Dodge City College Athletic Hall of Fame.